19 Jun What is Engineered Wood Flooring? Pros, Cons, and Maintenance of Wooden Flooring

 - After each cleaning, make sure to dry the floor surface with a dry mop to remove any water.
 However, avoid cleaning with steam or soaking in water.

 - For engineered wood floors with a wax oil finish, it’s recommended to apply a layer of protective floor wax every 12 months.
 This helps to maintain the floor’s shine and protect against scratches and moisture damage.

-- Ultraviolet rays from sunlight can also damage the natural properties of wooden flooring.
-Therefore, try to avoid direct sunlight on the wooden flooring.
+- Ultraviolet rays from sunlight can also damage the natural properties of wooden floors.
+Therefore, try to avoid direct sunlight on the wooden floor.

-- When moving furniture, it is best to lift rather than drag to prevent scratching the wooden flooring.
+- When moving furniture, it is best to lift rather than drag to prevent scratching the wooden floor.